Frequently Asked Questions

 language therapy?

-social interactions.
+or difficulty engaging in social interactions.

 What does a speech and language therapy session entail?